eri-trabiccolo/childify-me/readme.txt

 = I created a child-theme but I lost my menu, how so? =

 This is because some options aren't really part of the theme options.
 Basically you can consider them as options related to theme.
-Wordpress saves them in a different db row of the wp-options table.
+WordPress saves them in a different db row of the wp-options table.
 From the Codex: http://codex.wordpress.org/Child_Themes

 **Note:** You may need to re-save your menu (Appearance > Menus, or Appearance > Customize > Menus) and theme options